Generated at: 2026-07-01 03:58:45

 Nakai

 First, we want to deepen collaboration across all Resona Group companies more than ever before.
-The ideal scenario is to share even the records of sales activities across the entire Resona Group.
-There are many challenges that Resona Bank cannot solve alone, and by combining solutions from group companies such as cards, payments, and think tanks, we believe that if we can visualize who is having what conversations with which customers, we can provide a wider range of proposals to our customers.
-To that end, we want to continue advancing data unification by leveraging uSonar, which covers 12.5 million corporate location records.
+Our ideal is to share even the records of sales activities across the entire Resona Group.
+There are many challenges that Resona Bank cannot solve alone; by combining solutions from group companies such as credit cards, payment services, and think tanks, we believe that if we can visualize who is having what conversations with which customers, we will be able to provide a wider range of proposals.
+To that end, we want to continue advancing the centralization of data by leveraging uSonar, which covers 12.5 million corporate location records.

 Kase

 That said, sharing data within the Resona Group is not without its difficulties.
-Issues regarding information management rules and system investments exist, so I believe it is important to determine how to overcome those hurdles.
-With compliance and regulatory aspects in mind, we are proceeding step-by-step, navigating challenges and working to build consensus.
+Issues regarding information management rules and system investment exist, so I believe it is crucial to determine how to overcome these hurdles.
+With compliance and regulatory aspects in mind, we are proceeding step-by-step, navigating challenges and building consensus as we go.

 Nakai